Ken Owens: 2016–2022: Starter

 In June 2022, Owens said he still hoped to play at the 2023 Rugby World Cup, and that September, he was considered eligible to play in the 2022 Autumn internationals that November.
 He returned to club action later that month, and on 25 October 2022, he was named in the Wales squad for their series of matches against New Zealand, Argentina, Georgia and Australia.
 He was picked to start against New Zealand, his first start for Wales in more than 18 months, and played over an hour as Wales lost 55–23.
 He missed out on a try against Argentina the following week, knocking on over the try line under pressure from Thomas Gallo.
-Injuries forced him to play the full 80 minutes against Argentina, and when Elias came on for Will Rowlands late in the game, rather than Owens filling in in the back row as he had done for the Scarlets a few years earlier, he continued to pack down at hooker, while Elias played as an emergency flanker.
+Injuries forced him to play the full 80 minutes against Argentina, and when Elias came on for Will Rowlands late in the game, rather than Owens filling-in, in the back row, as he had done for the Scarlets a few years earlier, he continued to pack down at hooker, while Elias played as an emergency flanker.
 He then played all but the final 10 minutes in a 13–12 loss to Georgia the following week, followed by another start against Australia in the last match of the series.
 Owens was replaced by Elias in the 65th minute, but when Elias was sin-binned a few minutes later, Owens had to return to the field in place of Alex Cuthbert for the final five minutes; with captain Justin Tipuric earlier also going to the sin bin, Australia scored four tries in the second half to come back from 34–13 down and win 39–34.

-2023–present: Captain
+2023: Captain and Retire

 Ahead of the 2023 Six Nations, Owens was selected by returning coach Warren Gatland as the Wales captain, taking over from Tipuric, who had led the side in the 2022 Autumn internationals.
 His first match against Ireland on 4 February 2023 made him Wales' oldest ever captain; however, Ireland won the match 34–10, with Owens replaced by Scott Baldwin after an hour.
 A week later, Owens scored Wales' only try in a 35–7 loss to Scotland, coming off in the 64th minute.